Configure Azure Active Directory (Azure AD) for User Single Sign-On (SSO) and User Provisioning

-If you already have several 8x8 users set up in Configuration Manager and their usernames (as shown in Configuration Manager) are different from their usernames in Azure AD, please read this section carefully.
+If you already have several 8x8 users set up in 8x8 Admin Console and their usernames (as shown in 8x8 Admin Console) are different from their usernames in Azure AD, please read this section carefully.

 Separation of Single Sign-On from user provisioning